kyma-project/kyma/docs/03-tutorials/application-connectivity/ac-04-register-manage-services.md

 ## Register an OData API

-If the **api.spec** or **api.specificationUrl** parameters are not specified and the **api.type** parameter is set to `OData`, the Application Registry will try to fetch the specification from the target URL with the `$metadata` path.
+If the **api.spec** or **api.specificationUrl** parameters are not specified and the **api.type** parameter is set to `OData`, Application Registry will try to fetch the specification from the target URL with the `$metadata` path.

-For example, for the service with the following API, the Application Registry will try to fetch the API specification from `https://services.odata.org/OData/OData.svc/$metadata`.
+For example, for the service with the following API, Application Registry will try to fetch the API specification from `https://services.odata.org/OData/OData.svc/$metadata`.

 ```json
 "api": {